mariashapiro/soundalike2/README.md

 Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+# If you cite us, please mention:
+- this github url
+- our names: Robert Morgan, Maria Shapiro, and Ajay Vijayakumar
+- our class: Georgia Tech CS 4675: Advance Internet Computing